 Graduate Program in Psychology

-Graduates have found careers in institutional or market research, career resources, junior college, or business training.
+Graduates have found careers in institutional or market research, career resources, junior colleges, or business training.

 Graduate Programs in Professional Writing

-The UMass Dartmouth professional writing program offers two, student-tailored avenues of study: a full M.A.
-(33 credits) or Post-Bac Certificate (12 credits).
+The UMass Dartmouth professional writing program offers two, student-tailored avenues of study: a full MA (33 credits) or Post-Bac Certificate (12 credits).
 Our program allows students to develop experience and abilities that span multiple professions.
-As communications technology continues to revolutionize all the fields of professional writing, our students train to lead in those fields of tech comm., journalism, public relations, publishing, organizational and business comm., web authoring and design, and creative writing.
+As communications technology continues to revolutionize all the fields of professional writing, our students train to lead in those fields of technical communications, journalism, public relations, publishing, organizational and business communications, web authoring and design, and creative writing.
 Working in small classes in our community of writers, full- and part-time students build theoretically grounded, applicable skills that they take with them into their professions.

 Graduate Programs in Public Policy

-UMass Dartmouth's Department of Public Policy is an interdisciplinary academic unit that offers its students a wide variety of graduate educational options including a traditional and online Master of Public Policy (MPP) program, and online graduate certificates in environmental policy and educational policy.
-All of the Department's programs of study center around courses that emphasize the development of policy analysis, applied research, and public management skills and are especially designed for individuals seeking employment in state, federal, and municipal governments, non-profit organizations, and business, trade, and labor associations.
+UMass Dartmouth's Department of Public Policy is an interdisciplinary academic unit that offers its students a wide variety of graduate educational options, including a traditional and online Master of Public Policy (MPP) program, and online graduate certificates in environmental policy, educational policy and public management.
+All of the Department's programs of study involve courses that emphasize the development of policy analysis, applied research, and public management skills.
+Programs are especially designed for individuals seeking employment in state, federal, and municipal governments, non-profit organizations as well as business, trade, and labor associations.

 The Department of Public Policy offers students the opportunity to work with and learn from an interdisciplinary community of scholars who are actively engaged in the world of public policy and who regularly work closely with policymakers in federal, state and local government and a myriad of non-governmental organizations.